charlesreid1/charlesreid1.github.io/pelican/content/git-workflows-2-commits.md

 +     sort -nru -k1
 ```

-There are two related changes and one unrelated change, respectively.
+There are two related changes and one unrelated change, respectively:
+the two related changes are the change to the comment and the change
+to the `tail` command; the unrelated change is adding the `-u` flag
+to the `sort` command.

 We can split these changes into two commits using `git add -p doit.sh`,
 which will walk through each change in the file and ask if we want to
 stage it: